 In the battle of the bulge or the quest for fitness, there is little wiggle room for weakness.
 Food cravings rear their unwelcome head far too often, and your body yearns for that wicked mouthful it is now being denied.
 Thankfully, you are not alone.
 Which is why so much research has gone into the science behind cravings and on how cravings can be reduced.
 So take heart, because you may actually be able to beat those cravings with the help of these simple tips.

 When it comes to cravings, the imagery you visualize before you indulge could play a key role.
 One study of undergraduate students confirmed that visual imagery was heavily involved in craving intensity.
 The more vivid your visualization of the food you craved, the more intense the craving.
-The researchers suggested using cognitive techniques to cut how vivid your visualization was, to reduce cravings.1 A separate study that employed mindfulness-based strategies in a group of obese and overweight adults found that these methods helped reduce the cravings in the test subjects.2
+The researchers suggested using cognitive techniques to cut how vivid your visualization was, to reduce cravings.1 A separate study that employed mindfulness-based strategies in a group of

 Cut That Stress

 Stress-linked cravings are familiar to most of us.
 An especially tough day at work is also usually one where you call in for pizza or dig into a tub of ice cream as an instant pick-me-up.
 Research confirms what we’ve always suspected.
 Hyperpalatable foods that are high in fat and sugar are addictive, and stress is one of the key factors in your developing a taste or craving for them.3 Stressed women in particular tend to crave sweets more than men.4 It follows then that cutting out stress could also help cut your cravings.